-- Reduction of the deferred maintenance backlog; - Upgrading and replacement of the utilities infrastructure; - Promotion of sound plant economics and stewardship; and - Protection of the environment.
-As I develop these themes, you might consider for a moment this context; - Higher education and facilities impact the daily lives of 17 million students, faculty, and staff; - Higher education boasts a \$500 billion plant asset portfolio consisting of more than 280,000 buildings with 4 billion square feet of floor space-the single largest dollar in-
+- Reduction of the deferred maintenance backlog; - Upgrading and replacement of the utilities infrastructure; - 3.
+Promotion of sound plant economics and stewardship; and - 4.
+Protection of the environment.
+As I develop these themes, you might consider for a moment this context: - Higher education and facilities impact the daily lives of 17 million students, faculty, and staff; - Higher education boasts a \$500 billion plant asset portfolio consisting of more than 280,000 buildings with 4 billion square feet of floor space-the single largest dollar investment of most institutions, by far;